Shaun Brown (actor)

-Shaun J. Brown (born January 19, 1987) is an American television and film actor known for his role on the TV series The Great Indoors.
+Shaun Brown (born January 19, 1987) is an American television and film actor known for his role on the TV series The Great Indoors.
 He was active in musical theater in high school and college at the University of Miami before doing music videos and choreography for a hip hop dance crew.
 He shifted to television roles in 2011 and has recently begun acting in motion pictures.